jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 ### March 12th
 - [Virtual Time](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.134.6637&rep=rep1&type=pdf) (Jefferson, 1985)
 	- Similar to [[thoughts/Antimatter]] and netcode rollback
-		- Programmers can write correct software without paying any attention to late-arriving messages,and even with no knowledge of the possiblity of rollback, just as they can write without any attention to, or knowledge of, the possibility of page faults in a virtual memory system.
+		- Programmers can write correct software without paying any attention to late-arriving messages, and even with no knowledge of the possiblity of rollback, just as they can write without any attention to, or knowledge of, the possibility of page faults in a virtual memory system.
 		- For every message there exists an antimessage that is exactly like it in format and content except in one field, its sign.
 Whenever a message and its antimessage occur in the same queue, they immediately annihilate one another.
 	- Uses a global virtual time (GVT) watermark
 		- Similar to GST in [[thoughts/system model#Timing behaviour (e.g. latency)|timing behaviours in system models]]